Crystal-GFN: sampling crystals with desirable properties and constraints: Background

 \subsection{Crystals}

 Crystals are highly structured solid materials defined by a repeated arrangement of atoms in space.
 The elementary pattern that periodically repeats itself is called a unit cell.
-This unique ordering constitutes the material's signature and influences greatly its properties.
-Therefore, the understanding of crystal structures and the structure-property relationship is crucial in the development of new materials.
-While there exists an infinite number of crystal structures, the field of theoretical crystallography has developed ways to systematically parameterise and classify crystals according to their symmetry.
+This unique ordering constitutes the material's signature and greatly influences its properties.
+Hence, the understanding of crystal structures and the structure-property relationship is crucial in the development of new materials.
+While there exists infinite crystal structures, the field of theoretical crystallography has developed ways to systematically parameterise and classify crystals according to their symmetry.